Imágenes de páginas

 A

-Mr Thomson was born at Ednam, in the fhire of Roxburgh, on the 11th of September, in the year 1700.
-His father, minifter of that place, was but little known beyond the narrow circle of his co-prefbyters, and to a few gentlemen in the neighbourhood; but highly refpected by them for his piety, and his diligence in the pastoral duty; as appeared afterwards in their kind offices to his widow and orphan family..
+Mr Thomson was born at Ednam, in the shire of Roxburgh, on the 11th of September, in the year 1700.
+His father, minister of that place, was but little known beyond the narrow circle of his co-prefbyters, and to a few gentlemen in the neighbourhood; but highly refpected by them for his piety, and his diligence in the pastoral duty; as appeared afterwards in their kind offices to his widow and orphan family..

 The Reverend Meff.
 Riccarton and Guflhart particularly, took a most affectionate and friendly part in all their concerns.
-The former, a man of uncommon penetration and good taste, had very early difcovered, through the rudeness of young Thomson's puerile effays, a fund of genius well deferving culture. and encouragement.
+The former, a man of uncommon penetration and good taste, had very early discovered, through the rudeness of young Thomson's puerile effays, a fund of genius well deferving culture and encouragement.
 He undertook therefore, with the father's approbation, the chief direction of his ftudies, furnished him with the proper books, corrected his performances, and was daily rewarded with the pleasure of feeing his labour fo happily employed.

-Sir William Bennet likewise, well known for his gay humour and ready poetical wit, was highly delighted with our young poet, and used to invite him to pass the fummer-vacation at his country-feat; a fcene of life
+Sir William Bennet likewife, well known for his gay humour and ready poetical wit, was highly delighted with our young poet, and used to invite him to pass the fummer-vacation at his country-feat; a fcene of life

 But whatever advantage Mr Thomson might derive from the complexion of his parent, it is certain he

-owed much to a religious education: and that his early acquaintance with the facred writings contributed. greatly to that fublime, by which his works will be for ever diftinguished.
-In his firft pieces, the Seafons, we fee him at once affume the majestic freedom of an Eastern writer; feizing the grand images as they rise, clothing them in his own expreffive language, and preferving, throughout, the grace, the variety, and the dignity which belong to a just composition; unhurt by the stiffness of formal method.
+owed much to a religious education: and that his early acquaintance with the facred writings contributed greatly to that fublime, by which his works will be for ever diftinguished.
+In his firft pieces, the Seafons, we fee him at once affume the majestic freedom of an Eastern writer; feizing the grand images as they rife, clothing them in his own expreffive language, and preferving, throughout, the grace, the variety, and the dignity which belong to a just composition; unhurt by the stiffness of formal method.

 About this time, the study of poetry was become general in Scotland, the best English authors being univerfally read, and imitations of them attempted.
 Addifon had lately difplayed the beauties of Milton's immortal work; and his remarks on it, together with.
 Mr Pope's celebrated Effay, had opened the way to an acquaintance with the best poets and critics.